 Newer approaches to relieve phantom pain include virtual reality goggles.
 The computer program for the goggles mirrors the person's intact limb, so it looks like there's been no amputation.
 The person then moves his or her virtual limb around to accomplish various tasks, such as batting away a ball hanging in midair.

-Although this technique has been tested on only a few people, it appears to help relieve phantom pain.
+Although this technique has been tested only on a small number of people, it appears to help relieve phantom pain.